How To Decide When To Say I Love You - The Perfect Moment

 Nothing stings more than mustering up the energy to say "I love you" to someone, only for them to sound uncertain or outright tell you they don't feel the same about you.
 It can be heartbreaking and cause you not to think straight.

-If one doesn't love you back, it's a sad resolution to your romance, but one that happens to most people.
+If this person doesn't love you back, it's a sad resolution to your romance, but one that happens all the time.
 It's natural to feel a slew of emotions, from sadness to anger, but you need to think as rationally as possible.

-First, you shouldn't try to change one's feelings.
+First, you shouldn't try to change the person's feelings.
 Sometimes, feelings can change, but this happens organically.
-They aren't obligated to love you back, and if they don't feel that way, trying to manipulate them into doing so is no good.
+They aren't obligated to love you back, and if they don't feel that way, trying to manipulate them into doing so will not work.

 If They Are Unsure

-Continue pursuing the relationship, but give the person some time and space to answer the question.
+Continue pursuing the relationship but give the person time and space to answer the question.
 If you're dating, continue to date.
 This may help the person figure out whether or not they love you.
-If your dates continue to go well, they may say yes.
-However, if they realize that it wasn't meant to be, they may say no.
+If your dates continue to go well, they may say it themselves.
+The most important thing is to continue having open and honest communication and realize that it's okay for people to progress at their own pace.